AD Blocker Detected

 What is a Certified Exercise Physiologist?

-A certified exercise physiologist specializes in helping patients analyze their overall fitness needs so that they can improve their health and maintain a healthy lifestyle.
-Patients will often work with a certified exercise physiologist when they are worried about certain health issues and chronic conditions, including but not limited to:
+A certified exercise physiologist specializes in helping patients analyze their overall fitness needs to improve their health and maintain a healthy lifestyle.
+Patients will often work with a certified exercise physiologist when they are worried about specific health issues and chronic conditions, including but not limited to:

 • Diabetes